Darrell Henderson Player Prop Bets for NFL Week 7 | Los Angeles vs. Detroit 10/24/2021

 Matchup vs. Detroit

-- The Lions have the NFL's 26th-ranked defense against the run, surrendering 132.2 yards per game.
+- Henderson will go up against a Lions squad that allows 132.2 rushing yards per game and is the NFL's 26th-ranked rush defense.

-- This year the Lions have allowed six rushing TDs.
-They are ranked 15th in the league in that category.
+- The Lions have given up six rushing touchdowns, 15th in the league.

 Recent Performances

-- Last week against the Giants, Henderson picked up 78 yards on 21 carries while scoring one touchdown.
+- Henderson put together a 78-yard rushing performance in last week's matchup with the Giants, carrying the ball 21 times while scoring one touchdown.

-- He also caught two passes for 29 yards and scored one touchdown through the air.
+- He tacked on two receptions for 29 yards and scored one touchdown in the passing game.

-- In his last three games, Henderson has racked up 52 carries for 249 yards (83.0 per game) and two touchdowns.
+- In his last three games, Henderson has rushed for 249 yards (83.0 per game) on 52 carries with two touchdowns.

 - He also has eight catches for 73 yards (24.3 per game) and one TD.